 Interpreting the Prophecy

 Prophecies are usually very symbolic in nature and the words “feast” and “famine” could be further interpreted in various ways.
-In this article we will consider these words to generally mean “an easy time” versus “a difficult time”.
+In this article we will consider these words to generally mean “economic growth” versus “economic decline”.

-In Kenneth Johnson’s book, The Maya Prophecies, he explains that most scholars apply mainly two interpretations to Katun 2 Ahau’s prophecy: That half of the Katun would be prosperous and the other half difficult, or that there would be social disparities between the rich and the poor, which would cause a lot of social tensions during the Katun.
+In Kenneth Johnson’s book, The Maya Prophecies, he explains that most scholars apply mainly two interpretations to Katun 2 Ahau’s prophecy: That half of the Katun would be prosperous and the other half would be the opposite, or that there would be social disparities between the rich and the poor which would cause a lot of social tensions during the Katun.

 Prophecies can in some cases (less commonly) be interpreted literally.
 The meaning often falls somewhere in-between symbolism and reality.
-As a thought experiment we will be approaching the prophecy for Katun 2 Ahau from a literal standpoint first in order to see if we can eliminate the possibility of it having a literal meaning.
+As a thought experiment we will be approaching the prophecy for Katun 2 Ahau from a literal standpoint first.

 First Easy, Then Difficult